 In different regions of the country, Makar Sankranti is celebrated by different names

-- Festival of Donation "or" Khichdi ": In Uttar Pradesh it is mainly the festival of 'Donation'.
-The Magh fair, which continues for one month on the confluence of Ganga, Yamuna and Saraswati in Allahabad, starts from the day of Makar Sankranti only.
-On this auspicious day people do fast in Uttar Pradesh eat and offer khichdi.
+- Festival of Donation "or" Khichdi ": In Uttar Pradesh, it is mainly the festival of 'Donation'.
+The Magh fair, which continues for one month on the confluence of Ganga, Yamuna, and Saraswati in Allahabad, starts from the day of Makar Sankranti only.
+On this auspicious day, people fast in Uttar Pradesh eat and offer khichdi.
 Also, Khichdi Mela is organized at Gorakhdham in Gorakhpur.

-- In Maharashtra, all married women donate cotton, oil and salt to other suhagin or married women on their first Sankrant.
+- In Maharashtra, all married women donate cotton, oil, and salt to other suhagin or married women on their first Sankrant.